Table Of Contents

 The first campaign setup

-This was part of a Google challenge, where multiple universities worldwide participated for the best case (campaign setup, client, etc.).
-Each group of students had to find a real client, pitch the benefits of a Google Ads campaign, and sign them for a test campaign with this credit.
+This was part of a Google challenge, in which multiple universities worldwide participated to create the best case (campaign setup, client, etc.).
+Each group of students had to find a real client, pitch the benefits of a Google Ads campaign, and sign them up for a test campaign with this credit.

-So, here we were: chasing clients to pitch something they had never heard about it (I’m talking about 2011, 99% of the business owners never heard anything about Adwords back then).
-In a week, we found a modelling agency open to give it a try.
+So, here we were: chasing clients to pitch something they had never heard about (I’m talking about 2011, 99% of the business owners never heard anything about Adwords back then).
+Within a week, we found a modelling agency that was open to giving it a try.

-We set up a campaign, put our credits, ran the campaign and could drive some leads to this company.
+We set up a campaign, put our credits in, ran the campaign, and drove some leads to this company.
 I didn’t know which part was more exciting.

 The first “real” Google Ads account